IntellectualSites/documentation/plotsquared/plot-membership-tiers.md

 ## Introduction

-PlotSquared works with the following tiers of memberships to define the different behaviors / permissions / restrictions for minecraft events, plot flags, commands etc.
+PlotSquared works with the following tiers of memberships to define the different behaviors / permissions / restrictions for Minecraft events, plot flags, commands etc.

 The member ties are one of the main part of PlotSquared by self.
-It's not usable for LuckPerms, but other plugins can check the membership tier for a player for a specific plot with the [PlotSquared API](api/api-documentation.md).
-No configurations needed here to have memberships.
+Plugins can check the membership tier for a player for a specific plot with the [PlotSquared API](api/api-documentation.md).
+No configurations are needed to have memberships.

 ## Tiers